Littoral zone of Southern Brittany

 Introduction

-Estuaries, as well as rias, correspond to arms of the sea penetrating in a river valley until the superior limit where the tide provokes a rise of the water level.
+Estuaries, as well as rias, correspond to arms of the sea penetrating in a river valley until the superior limit where the tide leads to a rise of the water level.
 These mouths are places of accumulation of sediments of river origin, which feed intertidal mud flats (slikke) appearing as almost flat, grey and gleaming areas.

 The slikke is also present in the submersible salty swamps where the schorre represents then the part dressed in a vegetable coverage, covered only during the high spring water tides.